By Sarwat Chowdhury, Policy Specialist at UNDP Seoul Policy Centre

 To bring the findings to a wider audience and influence South-South cooperation, UNDP organized a gathering of policy makers and forestry experts from 10 countries from Asia Pacific, Africa and Central America.
 We believe the South Korean reforestation experience presents a unique reference – of a country where economic development and environmental sustainability became closely intertwined at a relatively early stage offering a win-win story that needs to be retold.

 Experience of our Centre shows that learning and adopting policy tools from other countries can be a difficult but rewarding process.
 Our pilot work known as Development Solutions Partnerships (DSP) initiative offers a proven model in the form of triangular cooperation (UNDP in Seoul and in developing countries, Korean counterparts, and our national partners in developing countries) that our Centre has used for knowledge sharing and mutual learning.
 This work builds on the comparative advantages of UNDP in the field, in this case, in sustainable forestry.
-Our aim is to share South Korean knowledge, expertise in sustainable forest management and reforestation to countries facing the challenge of implementing their Sustainable Development Goal 15, Life on Land.
+Based on a competitive selection process, by the end of this year, we will be launching new DSPs in sustainable forestry to be piloted in two developing countries.
+Our aim is to share South Korean knowledge, expertise in sustainable forest management and reforestation to countries facing the challenge of implementing their Sustainable Development Goal 15, life on land.
 This knowledge sharing and mutual learning will be adapted to the local socio-economic and environmental realities.